Turkish Folk Dance

 - Zeybek Dance Aegean Turkey

-The music, choreography, and costumes were extraordinarily!
+The music, choreography, and costumes were extraordinary!
 I had a front seat, and the strength and talent of the young dancers was impressive.
-The principal belly dancer performed several flawless solos, and the fire dance was spectacular!
+The principal belly dancer performed several flawless solos.
+The fire dance was spectacular!

 Amateur photography – no flash – was allowed.
-I plan to start using video but need practice first.
+I plan to start using video but need to practice.
 Parts of the dance performance would have made incredible video.
-This website has video versions of most dances performed last night.
+You can search the Internet for video versions of most dances performed last night.

-Hodjapasha is in Istanbul’s Fatih District and their performances are held in a transformed 15th-century Hamam.
-The performance area has a circular glass dance floor and a musician’s stage.
-Spectators sit around the circular floor surrounded by dramatic lighting and decorations that turn the intimate space into a mystic place!
+Hodjapasha is in Fatih District.
+The captivating venue is a transformed 15th-century Hamam.
+The performance area has a circular glass dance floor and a musician stage.
+Spectators sit around the circular floor surrounded by dramatic lighting and decorations that turn the intimate space into a mystical setting!

-I saw a sema performance several years ago and wanted to attend another.
-Sema, a Turkish custom inspired by Mevlana Celaleddin-i Rumi, is a religious ceremony.
-The entirely different dance performances last night opened a new chapter of Turkish culture for me – understanding these diverse regions and their influences on the country!
+I saw a sema performance several years ago in Istanbul and wanted to attend another.
+Sema, a custom inspired by Mevlana Celaleddin-i Rumi, a 13th century Muslim saint and Anatolian mystic, is a religious ceremony.
+Although sema performances are exquisite, the folk dances last night opened a new chapter of Turkish culture and tradition.
+They helped me understand the diverse regions of Turkey and their ethnic influences!